bright/new-www/content/blog/small-budget-for-app-development-advantage-for-startups.md

 A smaller budget pushes you to look for simple but still high-quality solutions.
 It's great when you have a team or MVP partner who is flexible in looking for creative ways when they are more beneficial.

-I asked my colleagues how they find more creative and often low-cost ways to meet client’s goals.
+We asked our colleagues how they find more creative and often low-cost ways to meet client’s goals.
 Here’s an example:

 <blockquote><h2>Implementing a low-cost and more user-friendly solution</h2><div>The client wanted to implement quite complex functionality, which was designed as a set of 5 separate screens.
 After analyzing the client's requirements, we proposed a more straightforward solution that included all the necessary features on a single screen.
 Following a consultation with the designer, the client chose our proposal, which turned out to be easier to implement and more user-friendly.</div><footer>Michał Waśniewski, Senior iOS Developer at Bright Inventions</footer></blockquote>